forestgrape/coronavirus/index.md

 ### Note
 * If the page is not shown correctly read on https://github.com/forestgrape/coronavirus/blob/master/index.md
-* References are redone at the moment they may not all point right
+* References have been redone; they should point right

 ### Recent Updates
 - 27.3.20: References instead of numbered named by correspondence author.